gumussoysuat/ssd/README.md

 - **Balanced Reduction:** gram, balreal, balred (standard and frequency-limited).
 - **H2 norm computation:** h2norm.

-This repo includes
+This repo includes three executable notebooks
-- **one executable notebook, introduction.mlx** and
+- **introduction.mlx** overviews the features of SSD and
-- **two executable notebooks, benchmarks_model_reduction.mlx and benchmarks_h2norm.mlx**

-collecting benchmark problems for model reduction and H2 norm computation of delay systems.
+- **benchmarks_model_reduction.mlx and benchmarks_h2norm.mlx** collects benchmark problems for model reduction and H2 norm computation of delay systems and uses SSD if applicable.

 ## Installation
 Add [src](src) directory to the MATLAB's path.